archydeberker/burnsbot/README.md

 Alternatively, if you already have a Python equipped server you can host your bot there.
 Our Burns bot is hosted on the ASI data science platform, [Sherlock ML](https://www.sherlockml.com).

+## Bot behaviour

+Currently, the bot is limited to responding to messages in which it is tagged (@burnsbot), including the command 'write' and a number.
+It will respond with the specified number of lines of Burns-esque poetry.

+More sophisticated behaviours might include writing acrostics to trace out specific words (by specifying the first letter of each line), 'poems of the day' produced on a schedule, or semi-relevant injection of Burnsesque poetry into ongoing conversations between other Slack users.

 ## Other ideas